abdharis12/abdharis12/README.md

-- 👋 Hi, I’m @abdharis12
+- 👋 Hi, I’m Abd Haris
-- 👀 I’m interested in React and Laravel blade developer
+- 👀 I’m interested in Laravel, Livewire, ReactJS and NextJS
-- 🌱 I’m currently and always learning about React and Laravel
+- 🌱 I’m currently and always learning about Laravel and ReactJS
-- 💞️ I’m looking to collaborate on React and Laravel blade developer
+- 💞️ I’m looking to collaborate on Laravel and ReactJS
 - 📫 How to reach me?
 Contact me via whatsApp 081341591267

 <!---